usnistgov/5gdeploy/packetrusher/README.md

 Behavior:

 * There is one container for all gNBs and UEs.
-* 1 gNB + 1 UE is automatically changed to 2 gNBs + 1 UE for handover scenarios.
+* 1 gNB + 1 UE is automatically changed to 2 gNBs + 1 UE to make handover possible.

 ## UE Single DN Option